BenySynakiewicz/Star-Battles/README.md

 ![Screenshot](/Screenshot.jpeg?raw=true)

-A very simple clone of the [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders), created for the purpose of learning the basics of the [pygame](https://www.pygame.org/) framework.
+A simple clone of the [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders), created for the purpose of learning the basics of the [pygame](https://www.pygame.org/) framework.

 ## Changelog

 ### Version 1.3

 - **BEING-DONE**: Reworked and optimized resource caching.
+- Added support for mouse input (the game can now be played using solely the mouse).
 - Minor visual improvements.

 ### Version 1.2